department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/fry-scholarship.md

 - Surviving spouses qualify to get Dependency and Indemnity Compensation (DIC) while using the Fry Scholarship.
 Children over age 18 who get DIC benefits have to give up those payments when they start to use the Fry Scholarship.
 [Read about DIC](http://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp).

 **Exception:**<br>
-Spouses who remarry can't get the Fry Scholarship.
+Spouses who remarry can’t get the Fry Scholarship.

 ----